hellerqr/X-Touch-for-MA-Dot2/README.md

 Thanks to the support association of [Gymnasium Köln Pesch](https://gymnasium-koeln-pesch.de/) for covering the acquisition costs of the Behringer X-Touch for use in the "AG für Veranstaltungstechnik".

-# How to Make the Software Ready for Operation
+# How to make the software ready for operation

 1. Connect the Behringer X-Touch via USB.
 2. Start `Dot2 on pc`.
 3. Start `dot2.py`.

-# Functions of the Software
+# Functions of the software

 ## Encoders